 Legal protections for minority shareholders are broad and dependent on the state.
 In Illinois, The Illinois Business Corporation Act provides twelve specific remedies that can be sought if one of four specific situations comes into play.
 The four situations are as follows:

-These legal proceedings are often complex, overlong and expensive, so minority shareholders should be certain that they have a strong case before proceeding.
-This is why contractual protections are usually a strong option as they will be more secure and easier to legally enforce if a conflict should arise.
+These legal proceedings are often complex, overlong, and expensive, so minority shareholders should be certain that they have a strong case before proceeding.
+This is why contractual protections are usually a strong option, as they will be more secure and easier to enforce if a conflict should arise legally.
 If you are uncertain of the terms in your shareholder agreement, it would be advised to speak to a contract attorney who will be able to ensure that you are being met with the best protections possible as a shareholder.

-For more on legal protections for minority shareholder in Illinois, including the differences between closely held corporations and LLCs, see our article, Minority Shareholders Rights in Illinois Closely Held Corporations and LLCs Explained.
+For more on legal protections for minority shareholders in Illinois, including the differences between closely held corporations and LLCs, see our article, Minority Shareholders Rights in Illinois Closely Held Corporations and LLCs Explained.